Moritz-hubb/CulinaChef-iOS/Legal_Texts/Privacy_EN.md

 - App version and build number
 - Stack traces (technical error logs)
 - Error timestamps
+- Screenshots at the time of the error (optional)
 - User actions before the error (breadcrumbs)
 - **No personal data** (names, e-mails, etc.)